Gabriele Schnaut

 Gabriele Schnaut (24 February 1951 – 19 June 2023) was a German classical singer who started her operatic career as a mezzo-soprano in 1976 and changed to dramatic soprano in 1985.
 She performed at the Bayreuth Festival from 1977, in the filmed Jahrhundertring, to 2000.
-After a breakthrough performance as Richard Wagner's Isolde at the Hamburgische Staatsoper in 1988, she became a leading dramatic soprano on the stages of the world in roles such as Wagner's Brünnhilde and Richard Strauss' Elektra.
-From 2008, she ventured into dramatic mezzo-soprano character roles such as Klytämnestra in Elektra, Herodias in Salome and Kostelnicka Buryjovka in Leoš Janáček's Jenufa.
+After a breakthrough performance as Wagner's Isolde at the Hamburgische Staatsoper in 1988, she became a leading dramatic soprano on the stages of the world in roles such as Wagner's Brünnhilde and Strauss' Elektra.
+From 2008, she ventured into dramatic mezzo-soprano character roles such as Klytämnestra in Elektra, Herodias in Salome and Kostelnicka Buryjovka in Janáček's Jenufa.

 She performed and recorded works by composers of the 20th century and appeared in the world premieres of operas by Wolfgang Rihm and Jörg Widmann.
 She portrayed her roles with "dramatic conviction".

 Life and career

-Born in Mannheim on 24 February 1951, the daughter of a physician, Schnaut grew up in Mainz.
+Gabriele Ruth Maria Schnaut was born in Mannheim on 24 February 1951, the daughter of a physician, Schnaut grew up in Mainz.
 She received violin and singing lessons as a child.
 She had also lessons in both ballet and expressionist dance, trained rowing for two years and took part in a theatre group.
 She studied first at the Peter Cornelius Conservatory of Mainz, majoring in violin, and at the same time musicology at the University of Mainz.
 At the conservatory, she had to take a second subject and chose voice because she wanted to avoid piano.
 Her teacher sent her to Musikhochschule Frankfurt, where she studied with Elsa Cavelti from 1971.
 Cavelti trained her as a contralto but predicted soon that she would be Sieglinde some day.
 Her studies were supported by a scholarship from the Studienstiftung des deutschen Volkes.
 She achieved, together with Uta-Maria Flake, a first prize at the 1975 Deutscher Musikwettbewerb in Bonn.
+She also studied with Aga Zah-Landzettel in Darmstadt.
+During her studies, she appeared as an alto soloist with the Gächinger Kantorei in Bach cantatas, conducted by Helmuth Rilling.